 However, if planning to use it for prolonged periods, it may not be the best option because it does not have much back and shoulder support.
 Also, it may not be ideal for rugged travel, hiking, and other activities.

 Get the look: Think Tank Photo Airport Essentials Backpack

 LowePro Freeline BP 350Aw

-It also has a divider system that unfolds into three-tier shelf that snaps flat for easier removal.
-This features helps convert Lowepro Freeline backpack into a regular one within seconds.
+It also has a divider system that unfolds into a three-tier shelf that snaps flat for easier removal.
+This feature helps convert Lowepro Freeline backpack into a regular one within seconds.